 The Choir meets weekly during school term-times; it meets during the day time as there are a number of community choirs meeting locally in the evenings.
-It was thought that meeting during the day, would enable people who do not work to attend and during school term-time to enable parents to attend.
+It was thought that meeting during the day would enable people who do not work to attend and during school term-time would enable parents to attend.

 Participation in arts-based community activities has been reported to improve health and well-being for the past 30 years.
 There is a growing body of evidence to support community singing for health and well-being outcomes.
 In an international study, researchers report that from a sample of 1,124 choral singers, the majority claimed positive psychological benefits.

-We conducted a qualitative study of 10 choir members and it became clear that participation in the Choir has a significant effect on the health and well-being of the individuals.
+We conducted a qualitative study of 10 Choir members and it became clear that participation in the Choir has a significant effect on the health and well-being of the individuals.
 Each participant described many positive experiences from their attendance.
 These were classified into five themes which are: social benefits, health benefits, accomplishments, personal benefits, and enjoyment.

 - ‘There’s honesty and openness I think because you’re all in the same boat in a way.
 We’re quite supportive of each other and share difficulties.’ – Maria

-- ‘It’s a big distraction because you can be focused …Improving your concentration and your memory about what you’ve learned.’ – Violet
+- ‘It’s a big distraction because you can be focused … improving your concentration and your memory about what you’ve learned.’ – Violet

-- ‘In some ways I treat the choir, even though its not part of recovery college, I would treat it as another class because it does give you hope and opportunity.’ – Duncan
+- ‘In some ways, I treat the choir, even though it’s not part of recovery college, I would treat it as another class because it does give you hope and opportunity.’ – Duncan

 - ‘We’ve sung in different venues and they’re probably places that I couldn’t have ventured out into before that.
-I suppose in an evening as well, so that’ gave me more confidence to push myself.’ – Isaac
+I suppose in an evening as well, so that gave me more confidence to push myself.’ – Isaac

 - ‘It’s a bit like taking medicine I suppose.
-Yeah, it’s definitely got that feel good factor.
+Yeah, it’s definitely got that feel-good factor.
 You just feel uplifted.
 It doesn’t matter what you’ve sung.
 It’s just that process of singing.’ – Isaac

 - I think it’s been really beneficial for me in so many ways.
-I mean I’ve been here and I’ve felt quite ill, I’ve had occasions where I’ve not been too well but I still keep coming but it always lifts me.’ – Maria
+I mean I’ve been here and I’ve felt quite ill; I’ve had occasions where I’ve not been too well but I still keep coming but it always lifts me.’ – Maria

-- ‘Well it’s been a total joy, it’s a fun thing and friendly.
+- ‘Well it’s been a total joy, it’s a fun thing, and friendly.
 Very, very friendly.
-I just enjoy it immensely … It’s just what I needed’ – Paula
+I just enjoy it immensely … It’s just what I needed.’ – Paula

-- ‘I moved heaven and earth to get here with my Mum because it’s such a life-enhancing experience, especially for her.
-To be honest if it was at two o’clock in the morning I’ll make an effort to come.’ – Sadie
+- ‘I moved heaven and earth to get here with my mum because it’s such a life-enhancing experience, especially for her.
+To be honest, if it was at two o’clock in the morning, I’ll make an effort to come.’ – Sadie

-Given the extremely low cost of running a choir such as this, it makes the potential to set up such an enterprise easily achievable within either statutory health or social care, or in the voluntary sector.
+Given the extremely low cost of running a choir such as this, it makes the potential to set up such an enterprise easily achievable within either statutory health or social care or in the voluntary sector.